chrisboulton/munin-powermta/README.markdown

 * powermta_queues - Number of messages in different PowerMTA queues
 * powermta_traffic_ - Wildcard plugin for monitoring volume of mail (either by message or traffic) passing in and out of PowerMTA
+* powermta_vmta_queues - Number of messages in the queue per VMTA
+* powermta_domain_queues - Top 10 domains in the queue

 Requirements
 ------------